award

 How are our Los Angeles wrongful termination attorneys paid?

-Our attorneys work on a contingency fee basis, meaning you will not pay us anything until we win compensation for you.
-We understand that after being let go from your job, you could be struggling financially.
+Our attorneys work on a contingency-fee basis, meaning you will not pay us anything until we secure compensation for you.
 Our contingency fee agreements relieve the stress of navigating the legal process.
 Please visit our page on contingency fees

 How much is my Los Angeles wrongful termination settlement worth?

 Each wrongful termination lawsuit in Los Angeles is different.
-That’s why no attorney can give an exact dollar amount that fits every wrongful termination lawsuit.
+That’s why no attorney can provide an exact dollar amount that applies to every wrongful termination lawsuit.
 We offer a free, no-risk consultation during which we review your case and determine the amount of damages you may receive.
-Each wrongful termination circumstance is different from one another; for example, some employees may suffer emotional distress, and so emotional distress damages will be sought in the lawsuit.

 The different factors our Los Angeles wrongful termination attorneys take into consideration when determining your case value are: